This post contains affiliate links. Please read our disclosure policy.

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.

-One of the reasons why chicken leg confit is relatively easy to prepare is the forgiving nature of the confit cooking method.
-Unlike traditional roasting, where there is a risk of dryness or toughness if the meat is cooked for too long, the confit method ensures that the meat remains moist and tender, even if slightly overcooked.
+Unlike traditional roasting, where there is a risk of dryness or toughness if the meat is cooked for too long, this confit method ensures that the meat remains moist and tender, even if slightly overcooked.
+So long as you have quality, fresh ingredients, it is totally foolproof!

-The process of confit originally emerged as a preservation technique, allowing meats to be preserved for an extended period.
+Fun fact: Confit cooking originally emerged as a preservation technique, allowing meats to be preserved for an extended period.
 The fat acts as a sealant, preventing air and bacteria from reaching the food, thus extending its shelf life.
-Over time, confit has evolved into a culinary technique appreciated for its ability to transform ingredients into delectable and flavorful dishes – like our Garlic Confit!
+Over time, confit has evolved into a culinary technique appreciated for its ability to transform ingredients into delectable and flavorful dishes—like our Garlic Confit!

 To make this recipe, you will need: